cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 But that was a long time ago when software was still [eating the world](https://a16z.com/why-software-is-eating-the-world/).
 Nowadays, software is everywhere.
-It already [ate the world](https://www.wsj.com/articles/software-ate-the-world-and-soon-it-will-write-itself-11607037000?reflink=desktopwebshare_permalink) and made the digestion.
+It already [ate the world](https://www.wsj.com/articles/software-ate-the-world-and-soon-it-will-write-itself-11607037000?reflink=desktopwebshare_permalink) and digest it.
-It's indispensable, just like salt for our food.
+Its output is indispensable, just like salt for our food.
 In every industry, in every company, in every home, software is a necessary ingredient.
 So the crew of software cookers has grown at a very fast speed.
-But the world had not enough mathematicians, or engineers, to satisfy the demand for programmers.[^6] And as with any other industry, the higher the demand, the more we improve the tools that simplify the production machinery.
+But the world had not enough mathematicians, or engineers, to satisfy the demand for programmers.[^6] And as with any other industry, the higher the demand, the bigger the push humanity makes in order to improve the tools to simplify the production machinery.

-Over the past two decades, a new class of "programmers" has emerged and permeated the industry: software developers!
+Over the past two decades, a new class of "programmers" has emerged and permeated the industry: **software developers**.
 The prerequisites have shifted dramatically.
-The average software developer doesn't need to understand Calculus anymore to get a decent job offer.
+The average software developer doesn't need to understand [Fourier Series](https://en.wikipedia.org/wiki/Fourier_series) anymore to get a decent job offer.
 Indeed, she doesn't even need to know how a computer actually works.[^5] It's enough to master a particular framework, a library, or even a single digital tool.
 And bang!
-The wheels that move software product lines are ready to go.
+The wheels that keep software product lines moving will be ready to go.

 But I've seen the panorama shifting in the last few months.
 What if I told you that knowing how to code is no longer necessary?